eclipse-tractusx/eclipse-tractusx.github.io/docs/website-guidelines/understanding-multi-instance-versioning.md

     })
 ```

 This last declaration will include automatically all the created versions from the `./docs-kits` instance, but it will be displayed at all time.
-This is a behaviour that we wanted to avoid, because it could create a misunderstanding for the user and raised questions like: what documentation does that `version dropdown menu` is pointing at? what if other instance needs to be versioned as well? `Docusaurus` doesn't provided an official solution for this scenario, but the community provided a good one that you can check at the end of this [tread](https://github.com/facebook/docusaurus/issues/4389), it required to [swizzle](https://docusaurus.io/docs/2.2.0/swizzling) the `DocsVersionDropdownNavbarItem` to make the conditional rendering of it depending on the navigation location in the page.
+This is a behaviour that we wanted to avoid, because it could create a misunderstanding for the user and raised questions like: what documentation does that `version dropdown menu` is pointing at? what if other instance needs to be versioned as well? `Docusaurus` doesn't provide an official solution for this scenario, but the community provided a good one that you can check at the end of this [tread](https://github.com/facebook/docusaurus/issues/4389), it required to [swizzle](https://docusaurus.io/docs/2.2.0/swizzling) the `DocsVersionDropdownNavbarItem` to make the conditional rendering of it depending on the navigation location in the page.